Physical Therapist Assistant (PTA)

 PTA 217.
 Clinical Education IIB.
 4 Credit Hours.

 Clinical Education IIB will provide students with an opportunity to practice skills acquired in the first and second year of the program in a clinical facility under the direction and supervision of a clinical instructor for 6 weeks.
-(Credit is only allowed for either PTA 217 or PTA 203.)
+(Credit is only allowed for either PTA 217 or PTA 203 or PTA 260.)

 Prerequisites: PTA 104 with a score of "S" and Reading Proficiency